-12. The Business Committee shall comprise up to two representatives of each participating delegation.
-(19)
+[12].
+The Business Committee shall comprise [up to two] representatives of each participating delegation.

-- 13. The Business Committee shall establish and maintain an indicative calendar for the negotiations as a whole and within the various formats.
-The timing and duration of meetings in the various formats shall be determined by the relevant Chairman [in consultation with] the participants, having due regard to the views of the participants, in accordance with this calendar.
-(19) - The Business Committee will be available to advise the Chairmen on the day-to-day exercise of their responsibilities and to facilitate communication between participating delegations and the Chairmen.
-(19)
+- 12A.
+The Business Committee will co-ordinate the progress and procedures of the negotiations.
+It will not deal with the substance of the negotiations but will address unresolved procedural issues.
+It may also determine the modalities for dealing with any issue which does not fall exclusively within any of the three strands. - 13.
+The timing and duration of meetings in the various formats shall be determined by the relevant Chairman, having due regard to the views of the participants.
+However, unless otherwise agreed by the Business Committee, negotiating sessions in different formats, or within formats, will not be held simultaneously, to allow participants, if they so wish, the option of fielding the same negotiating team throughout the negotiations. - 14.
+The Business Committee will be available to advise the Chairmen on the day-to-day exercise of their responsibilities and to facilitate communication between participating delegations and the Chairmen.